List of state highways in Louisiana (650–699): Louisiana Highway 685

+Louisiana Highway 685 (LA 685) runs 7.70 mi from Tigre Lagoon to Erath.

 Louisiana Highway 686

+Louisiana Highway 686 (LA 686) runs 7.78 mi from Cecilia to Arnaudville.

 Louisiana Highway 688

 Louisiana Highway 688 (LA 688) is an east–west two-lane state highway in rural Vermilion Parish.
 It is 1.38 mi long and connects LA 689 at its southern terminus (at LA 688's western terminus near Henry) and LA 331 at its southern terminus (LA 688's eastern terminus near Boston).
 The entire highway is two lanes wide and travels through farm fields.
 Near the midpoint of the highway, LA 688 crosses a small waterway and provides access to a boat launch.
 Under the La DOTD Road Transfer Program as of June 2019, LA 688 is set to be transferred to local jurisdiction.

 Louisiana Highway 689

 Louisiana Highway 689 (LA 689) is a short 1/2 mi state highway in rural Vermilion Parish near the community of Henry.
 It travels north–south from the western terminus of LA 688 to LA 330.
 The southern half of the highway is within farmland while the northern half passes a church, and elementary school, and a few houses.
 As of June 2019, the highway is proposed to be transferred to local jurisdiction under the La DOTD Road Transfer Program.